jnovack/www.ozmonet.com/projects/graphite.md

 will be presented to you in 1 minute increments.

 If the neartime (near-realtime) factor is not important to you, then why keep intervals of 10 seconds at all if we just want to see things per minute?
-You don't have to!
+You do not have to!
 But you DO have to consider at which interval is your data flushing to carbon!

 The aggregation rules are stored in `storage-aggregation.conf` and they really can be default.
 As the data hits the next retention interval, it will `sum` all metrics ending with `.count`, and will `average` almost everything else (`min` and `max`